-An additional complication is related to keeping track of how the metrics change as a firm undergoes transition - e.g., from product-focus in an alliance to value cocreation in an ecosystem.
+An additional complication is related to keeping track of how the metrics change as a firm undergoes transition - e.g., from product-focus in an alliance to shared value creation in an ecosystem.
 Decisions to downsize or outsource, for instance, can lead to increased profitability in the short run, but might erode carefully accumulated customer satisfaction in the long.

 As a general trend, hard metrics like revenue and speed of gaining market share remain critical in certain areas of a customer-focused organization.
-Complementing them are softer metrics that capture insights from online listening (customer perceptions, for example), sentiment analysis, and data mining as of recent years.
+Complementing them are softer metrics that capture insights from online listening, sentiment analysis, and data mining as of recent years.